 DISCOVER WHAT REALLY LIES BENEATH NEW YORK CITY’S #7 TRAIN

-The area around New York City’s #7 train is Jackson Heights, the most ethnically diverse place on earth.
-Learn what makes this neighborhood so exciting, vibrant and fun.
+The area around New York City’s #7 train in Jackson Heights, the most ethnically diverse place on earth.
+Learn what makes this neighborhood so exciting, vibrant, fun and why it counts as one of the unique New York City activities you just can’t do anywhere else.
 For a hint, check out this post.

 EXPLORE THE CITY’S HISTORY AT THE MUSEUM OF THE CITY OF NEW YORK